 5. Build a snowman

-If you live somewhere that does not snow; you may think that you can’t do this activity unless you head out of town to find some snow.
-But, you would be very wrong.
-Anyone can build a snowman with this fun winter craft idea, no matter where you live.
+If you live somewhere that does not snow, you may think that you can’t do this activity unless you head out of town to find some snow.
+But you would be very wrong.
+No matter where you live, anyone can build a snowman with this fun winter craft idea.

 Use these simple instructions to build a snowman with clay to make ornaments and other snowman crafts.
 And, if you happen to live where it snows, of course, you should also invite everyone to build a snowman with real snow, too!

-Or, encourage the kids to get creative and build a mud-ball-person or sand lady of some kind to check this item off your winter bucket list.
+Or, encourage the kids to get creative and build a mud-ball person or a sand lady to check this item off your winter bucket list.

 6. Make a new ornament